 ¼ cup Romano Cheese, shredded

 In a large skillet sauté the garlic in the olive oil on medium heat.
-Add the turkey sausage and cook until no longer pink, breaking the meat up with your spoon as you cook it.
-Remove turkey sausage and garlic from the skillet.
-Pour the chicken broth into the skillet and deglaze the pan using a wire whisk, to bring up all of the flavors stuck to the pan.
+Add the turkey sausage and cook until no longer pink.
+Remove sausage and garlic from the skillet.
+Slice the sausage on the bias.
+Set aside.
+Pour the chicken broth into the skillet to deglaze.
 Whisk in the half and half, sour cream, pumpkin, and seasonings.
 Simmer for ten minutes.
-Meanwhile, boil the pasta in salted water until al dente.
-Drain pasta and stir into the pumpkin mixture along with the turkey sausage, simmering for another three minutes or until the sauce thickens and hugs the pasta.
-Stir in parsley and garnish with Romano and more parsley.

-Side Note- If the sauce is too thick, thin it with a little addition of chicken broth until you get it to the right consistency.
+* If the sauce is too thick, thin it with a little chicken broth until you get it to the right consistency.

 You know I am a HUGE fan of any kind of pasta!
 This looks divine!!
 Must try!